Chapter 14 Predictive modeling

 14.1 Prediction versus inferences

-This is an example of predictive modeling.
-Instead of interpreting the wind patterns and air humidity, we want just have an answer, not an interpretation.
-This is not to say that interpretation is not valuable, but we happily leave this decision to the weather forecasters to do.
+This is an example where we are interested in predictive modeling.
+Instead of interpreting the wind patterns and air humidity, we just want an answer, not an interpretation.
+This is not to say that interpretation is not valuable, but can we happily leave this valuable information to the weather forecasters.

 14.2 Predicting linear regression

-Let’s repeat the global temperature trend analysis from Section 11.3.1, using HadCRUT temperature data.
+Let’s do this using the global temperature trend analysis from Section 11.3.1 with HadCRUT temperature data.
 For a refresher, the dataset looks like

 hadcrut <- read_delim("data/hadcrut-annual.csv")